In my Forex Trading Guide for the Advanced Q2 U.S. GDP report, I concluded that:

 As to what the large drop in inventory investment means, there are two ways to look at it.
 If you’re an optimist, then the drop in inventories was likely due to stronger-than-expected demand, which is good.
 Better still, it would also mean that production would likely get a boost next quarter since businesses would need to restock their depleted inventory levels.
 This view is supported by the strong consumer spending and the bounce in exports during Q2.

-From a more pessimistic perspective, however, the drop in inventories could meant that the persistent slide in business fixed investment is finally coming home to roost.
+From a more pessimistic perspective, however, the drop in inventories could mean that the persistent slide in business fixed investment is finally coming home to roost.
 This view is not supported by the industrial production numbers, however, since overall output was higher during the Q2 months relative to the Q1 months, as I noted in my latest U.S. economic snapshot.

 The BEA made some mistakes?